Workflows Explained

 Workflow Structure

-Every workflow has two key components:
+Every workflow has three key components:

 {